VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 - One time purchase, lifetime free updates
 - FUCKING AMAZING PIANO ROLL
-- On more expensive versions espically, the built in devices are awesome
+- On more expensive versions especially, the built-in devices are awesome
 - Has a good mobile app, for working on the go

 <--->